HOME MUSIC VIDEO TRAINING CONTACT

 While updating and installing software, we talked at length about the creative process, how he likes to work versus how he often HAS to work and producing while traveling.
 He told me about a recent talk he gave at SXSW about a film he had just completed in a hotel room using his mobile studio setup, which consisted of a 17-inch MacBookPro, some so-so headphones and mini-keyboard...
 If that doesn't give hope to aspiring film composers, I don't know what will...

 Even better, Cliff is an avid steel drum player, one of my favorite instruments.
 He had two rooms of steel pans, bass and tenor, and maybe more that I simply did not see.
 Color me jealous.
 Of course, his favorite instrument, the Baschet Cristal, resides in his living room, prominently displayed, and eminently ready to be performed and recorded.
 This video, about the making of the soundtrack for Drive, shows Cliff in his living room surrounded by his instruments.
-He reminded me of a two of my biggest professional influences and role models who are both from southern Ohio also, my Aunt Rachel Martin and her son, my Uncle Tom Martin, and this video gives the viewer a glance into his very likable personality.
+He reminded me of two of my biggest professional influences and role models who are both from southern Ohio also, my Aunt Rachel Martin and her son, my Uncle Tom Martin, and this video gives the viewer a glance into his very likable personality.